JanSchor/EVO-sim2/README.md

 There is folder named `export_formats` which has example files for how should the export or import look.
 It also has specific README file for how should the scenario file look.

+THe scenario file is now required for running the simulation.